DylanAuty/yolo-jetson/README.md

 The work here builds on the work done by Adrian Lopez-Rodriguez and Nelson Da Silva at Imperial College London.

+## Quickstart tl;dr
+	1. Install Docker and enable non-root docker management
+	2. Add `"default-runtime": "nvidia"` to your `/etc/docker/daemon.json`:
+	3. Build container: `cd jetson-containers && ./scripts/docker_build_yolo.sh`.
+		- This step will probably fail at first on any non-TX2 device.
+[See container setup section](### Building Docker container).
+	4. (On Jetson) Start server: `./scripts/start_server_headless.sh`
+	5. (On client) Start test client: `python3 run_client_test.py`

+The rest of this readme has more detail on these steps.

 ## Environment setup on the Jetson TX2
 The application runs inside a Docker image, using the nvidia-container-runtime to give access to the GPU.
 The docker image is based on the pre-made Jetson docker containers available from [ the jetson-containers repo ](https://github.com/dusty-nv/jetson-containers), but the dockerfile has been modified to include OpenCV compiled from source with GStreamer support.